teddy-williams/My-website/README.md

 - 💻 Currently focused on learning ethical hacking, network security, and incident response.
 - 🎯 Goal: Land a role as a junior cybersecurity analyst / SOC analyst in the near future.
 - 🌱 Currently learning:
-  - CompTIA Security+
+  - AWS Pentesting
   - TryHackMe / Hack The Box labs
-  - Python fundamentals
+  - AI Bootcamp

 ---